hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + `onsuccess` and `onerror` properties
   + using `addEventListener()` and `removeEventListener()` to add and remove listeners
   + status of a request: `readyState`, `result`, and `errorCode`
-  + meaning of `result` depending on how the request eas generated, e.g., `IDBCursor` instance or the key for a value
+  + meaning of `result` depending on how the request was generated, e.g., `IDBCursor` instance or the key for a value

 + IndexedDB and DOM events
   + IndexedDB using DOM events to notify browser when results available